Public Interest Loan Repayment Plan - Navigation

 Only JD graduates of AUWCL may apply for, and receive, PILRAP funding.
 If you received both your JD and your LLM from AUWCL, then you may apply for PILRAP if you are otherwise eligible.
 LLM graduates from AUWCL, who did not receive their JD from AUWCL, should familiarize themselves with the federal income-driven repayment plans and loan forgiveness plans.

-I am a dual degree student, and I will not finish my MA until the spring.
+I am a dual degree student, and I will not finish my program until the spring.
 Should I apply for PILRAP before I finish?

 No. You should wait until after you have finished your studies to apply for PILRAP.

 Can I apply for PILRAP even though I am currently looking for a job or have a zero dollar payment?